JetBrains/amper/docs/src/user-guide/product-types/native-app.md

 ---
-description: Learn how to build Kotlin/Native applications for the Linux, macOS, and Windows platforms using Amper.
+description: Learn how to build Kotlin/Native applications for the Linux, macOS, and Windows platforms using Kargo.
 ---
 # :fontawesome-solid-microchip: Kotlin/Native application